 Come to class prepared.
-I expect you to have read the laboratory exercise listed for each class prior to the beginning of that class period.
-Laboratory exercises are complex, and if you do not read them before class you will have difficulty turning them in on time.
+You are expected to have read the laboratory exercise listed for each class prior to the beginning of that class period.
+Laboratory exercises are complex, and if they are not read before class there may be difficulty turning them in on time.